Skip to Content Skip to Navigation

 • 11.45am: Ossie’s Cultural Tour on Home Island

-• 6:30pm Kampong Cafe & Restaurant opens for a Malay buffet on Home Island
+• 6:30pm: Sweet as Makan opens for a Malay buffet on Home Island.
+Bookings essential.

 If you spend time on Home Island today, make sure to book a guided tour through the historic Oceania House and pack your swimmers for a dip at the stunning Turtle Beach.